bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 >> Returns a list of all links in the active project.

+## Operations

+> create(typename, object_name)
+>> 	Creates a new object of the given type and sets the name.

+> delete(object)
+>> Deletes a single object.

+> delete([object, ...])
+>> Deletes a list of objects.

+> moveScenegraph(object, new_parent)
+>> 	Moves an object in the scenegraph and adds it at the end of the scenegraph children of the new parent object.
+Makes the object a top-level scenegraph object if `new_parent` is `None`.

+> moveScenegraph(object, new_parent, insert_before_index)
+>> 	Moves an object in the scenegraph and inserts it into the scenegraph children of `new_parent` before the given index.

+> getLink(property)
+>> 	Given a PropertyDescriptor this will return a LinkDescriptor if the property has a link ending on it or `None` if there is no link.

+> addLink(start, end[, isWeak])
+>> 	Creates a link between two properties given their PropertyDescriptors.
+Weak links can be created using an optional boolean flag.
+By default strong link are created.

+> removeLink(end)
+>> 	Removes a link given the PropertyDescriptor of the link endpoint.

 ## Objects

 RamsesComposer objects can be accessed and used almost like normal Python objects.